TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/V4.0PopulationSynthesis/index.md

 ## Output File Directory

 The results of the synthesis include the Household and Person records.
-Additionally we also export an updated ZonalResidence and WorkerCategories directory that contain eight CSV files, one for each combination of occupation and non-home-based employment class.
-For example "PF.csv" would refer to the combination of "Professional Full-Time".
+Additionally, we also export an updated ZonalResidence and WorkerCategories directory that contain eight CSV files, one for each combination of occupation and non-home-based employment class.
+For example, "PF.csv" would refer to the combination of "Professional Full-Time".

 ### HouseholdData/Households.csv